shamim0754/AlgorithmDatastructure/readme.md

 ```

 ### Queue ###
-In Queue  data structure, One end(front pointer) is always used to insert data (called  enqueue operation) and the other(rear pointer) is used to remove data ( called  dequeue operation ).
+In Queue  data structure, One end(front pointer) is always used to insert/in data (called  enqueue operation) and the other(rear(means behind side) pointer) is used to remove/out data ( called  dequeue operation ).
 The difference between stacks and queues is in removing.
 In a stack we remove the item the most recently added; in a queue, we remove the item the least recently added(.
 hence queue follows First-In-First-Out(FIFO) methodology
 )